binbashar/le-ref-architecture-doc/docs/how-it-works/organization/organization.md

           and afterwards even imported into your [terraform code](https://www.terraform.io/docs/providers/aws/r/organizations_account.html#import).
-    - [x] **Migration:** After having your baseline AWS Org reference cloud solutions architecture deployed (IAM, VPC, NACLS, VPC-Peering, DNS Cross-Org, CloudTrail, etc.) you're ready to start progressively orchestrating new resources in order to segregate different Environment and Services per account.
+    - [x] **Migration:** After having your baseline AWS Org reference cloud solutions architecture deployed (IAM, VPC, NACLS, VPC-Peering, DNS Cross-Org, CloudTrail, etc) you're ready to start progressively orchestrating new resources in order to segregate different Environment and Services per account.
         This approach will allow you to start a **1 by 1 Blue/Green (Red/Black) migration without affecting any of your services at all**.
 You would like to take advantage of an Active-Active DNS switchover approach (nice as DR exercise too).